Pittsburgh sports lore: Worst Call Ever

 At 2:00 am on July 26, 2011, in the bottom of the 19th inning (the fourth-longest game in franchise history), the Pirates were ironically handed another disheartening loss against the Atlanta Braves, this time in the form of a blown call by home plate umpire Jerry Meals.

 Posting their best regular-season record in 19 years and on pace for a wild-card playoff spot, a night game tied at 3–3 in Atlanta dragged on into extra innings.
 In the bottom of the 19th inning, Atlanta placed runners on first and third with one out.
 Atlanta's Scott Proctor hit a ground ball to third base which was fielded cleanly by Pedro Alvarez.
 Alvarez threw home to Pirates' catcher Michael McKenry, who appeared to apply the tag to the Atlanta base runner, Julio Lugo, in plenty of time.
 To the shock of everyone watching, home plate umpire Jerry Meals indicated that Lugo had somehow avoided the tag by signalling "safe."
 Pirates manager Clint Hurdle came out to argue the call, but the argument fell on deaf ears, and the Braves won the game 4–3.
 Meals came under severe criticism from the media and Pirates fans.

 While this was only one loss in what was otherwise a winning season to that point, the play seemingly resurrected too many "ghosts of '92", and put the Pirates into a season-breaking tailspin from which they could not recover.
 After this game, the Pirates lost 10 games in a row, and in no time, fell out of the playoff race while securing their 19th straight losing season.

+El Mago

+On May 27, 2021, the Chicago Cubs led the Pirates 1–0 in the top of the 3rd, with Javier Baez at the plate and Willson Contreras at second.
+With 2 outs, Baez grounded the ball towards 3rd, in which 3rd baseman Erik Gonzalez scooped up the ball, throwing it to Will Craig at first.
+The throw was off, causing Craig to be pulled off of the bag.
+In a pickle, Baez retreated back to home, while Craig attempted to run down Baez, allowing Contreras to round 3rd and try for home.
+Just before Baez was about to touch home plate, Craig threw the ball to Pirates' catcher Michael Perez in order to get Contreras out at the plate.
+Contreras was ruled safe by both the home plate umpire and Baez, to which Perez attempted to throw the ball to Adam Frazier (who was running to first base), however the ball was also thrown off, allowing Baez to be safe at first, and allowing the run to count.
+The bad throw also allowed Baez to advance to second, where he was greeted by another bad throw.